-SAP ERP Interview Questions
+SAP ERP Interview Questions and Answers

 Frequently Asked SAP ERP Interview Questions

-Q. What is an ERP?
+- What is an ERP?

 Ans: ERP stands for Enterprise Resource Planning Software and is an integrated computer based system used to manage a company’s resources effectively.
 It ensures smooth information amongst various departments in an enterprise or a company and manages workflows.

-Q. What are the different types of ERP’s?
+Q2.
+What are the different types of ERP’s?

 - JD Edwards (now acquired by Oracle)